-Solaris is an apparatus existing of multiple soap films that can be lifted up manually.
+Solaris is an apparatus consisting of several soap films that can be lifted manually.
 It is a machine that explores the mental process and physical activity of seeing and creates soap films as a spatial intervention.
-Through precise lighting the inner movement of the soap film is revealed, showing a turbulent choreography of iridescent color and fluid motion.
-As gravity slowly gets a hold of the membrane the viewer can be fascinated with the phenomenon, until inevitably the fragile film bursts.
+Solaris shows 6 screens placed behind each other to fully experience the play with light and reflections that occur between the different frames of the soap films.
+Through precise lighting the inner movement of the soap film is revealed, showing a turbulent choreography of iridescent colors and fluid motion.
+As gravity slowly takes hold of the membrane, the viewer can be mesmerized by the phenomenon, until inevitably the fragile film bursts.

 Concept: Nicky Assmann, Realisation: Nicky Assmann, Joris Strijbos, Stefan Kroon